 The following document compiles the results and outcomes of the assessment developed by Servicios Ambientales S.A.1 (SASA) under the framework of the Initiative for Climate Transparency (ICAT) guidelines for Sustainable Development for the Cities Footprint Project (CFP).
-The assessment has been conducted by Estefania Arteaga, Project Coordinator from SASA, with help by Liliana Roca and SASA's team, under the guidance and support of Karen Holm Olsen (UNEP-DTU Partnership) and David Rich (WRI).
+The assessment has been conducted by Estefania Arteaga, Project Coordinator from SASA, with the guidance and support of Karen Holm Olsen (UNEP-DTU Partnership) and David Rich (WRI).